|

 — John Lubbock (Lord Avebury)

-When important decisions have to be taken, the natural anxiety to come to a right decision will often keep you awake.
+When important decisions have to be taken, the natural anxiety to come to a right decision will often keep us awake.
 Nothing, however, is more conducive to healthful sleep than plenty of open air.

 — John Lubbock (Lord Avebury)